Food Animal Reproduction, Medicine, and Surgery (FARMS)

 On-Farm Services

 We routinely travel to farms and perform routine livestock procedures and treat ill animals.
 We have a portable cattle chute that we can bring to a farm if needed.
-The typical practice radius is approximately 50 miles, although exceptions are made in special circumstances.
+The area within which we make farm calls is a 40-mile radius, although exceptions are made in special circumstances.

 Also see Theriogenology.